KateJohnson/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "PhD Candidate in Health Outcomes"
+role = "Postdoctoral Fellow"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "University of British Columbia", url = "" } ]
+organizations = [ { name = "The Comparative Health Outcomes, Policy, and Economics (CHOICE) Institute, University of Washington", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I study the health outcomes and economics of respiratory diseases."
+bio = "I study the health outcomes and economics of chronic diseases."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "katemarjohnson@gmail.com"

 # List (academic) interests or hobbies
 interests = [
   "Health Outcomes",
   "Health Economics",
-  "Respiratory Research"
+  "Chronic Disease"
 ]

 # List qualifications (such as academic degrees)